Breastfeeding Letdown Reflex: How It Works and What Affects It

 Physical Response Mechanism

 When your baby latches on, nerve endings in your nipple send signals to your brain, prompting the release of oxytocin.
-This hormone causes your milk ducts to contract, pushing milk toward the nipple.
-You might feel a tingling sensation or slight cramping as this happens.
+That hormone causes your milk ducts to contract and push milk toward the nipple.

 Impact on Nursing Experience